saucelabs/sauce-docs/docs/mobile-apps/live-testing/live-mobile-app-testing.md

 * Using real private devices with a real production account and real credit cards

 ### Requirements
-- You need to use [Private devices](#apple-pay-on-real-private-devices)
+* You need to use [Private devices](#apple-pay-on-real-private-devices).
-- [Instrumentation](#disable-instrumentation) needs to be disabled
+* [Instrumentation](#disable-instrumentation) needs to be disabled.
-- You need to add your Sauce Labs hosted Private device [UDID](#apple-pay-on-real-private-devices) to your own provisioning profile.
+* You need to add your Sauce Labs hosted Private device [UDID](#apple-pay-on-real-private-devices) to your own provisioning profile.
-- Devices need to have a physical home button, meaning iPhone SE(2020/2022)/6 series/7 series/8 series.
-A physical button will ask for confirming the payment with a passcode.
+* Devices need to have a physical home button (for instance, iPhone SE(2020/2022)/6 series/7 series/8 series).
+A physical button will require the passcode for payment confirmation.

 :::note
 Devices with a notch (like the iPhone X(S)/11/12/..) will ask for FaceId confirmation.
-Because this is not enabled the payment will fall back to a different confirmation method.
-It will use a double press on the power button for the payment approval, but this is not supported.
+As this feature is disabled, the payment will fall back to a different confirmation method.
+It will use a double press on the power button for the payment approval.
+However, this method is not supported.
 :::

 ### Apple Certificates